Don Lancaster: Career

 Lancaster was an engineer, at Goodyear Aerospace in Phoenix, Arizona, who also wrote multiple articles for computer and electronics magazines of the 1970s, including Popular Electronics, Radio-Electronics, Dr. Dobb's Journal, 73 Magazine, and Byte.
 He has written books on electronics, computers, and entrepreneurship, both commercially published and self-published.

 One of his early projects was "TV Typewriter" serial terminal.
-The design was accepted by early microcomputer users as it used an ordinary television set for the display and could be built for around USD$200 in parts, at a time when commercial terminals were selling for over $1,000.
+The design was accepted by early microcomputer users as it used an ordinary television set for the display and could be built for around US$200 in parts, at a time when commercial terminals like the ADM-3A were selling for over $1,000.

 Lancaster was an early advocate and developer of what is now known as print-on-demand technology.
 Lancaster produced his self-published books by re-purposing the game port of an Apple II to transfer PostScript code directly to a laser printer, rather than using a Macintosh running PageMaker.
 This enabled continuous book production using an inexpensive Apple II, rather than tying up an expensive Macintosh until the print run was complete.

 He formerly held a ham radio license (K3BYG).

+Later life

+Lancaster developed a passionate interest in the archaeology of the American Southwest.
+Residing in Thatcher, Arizona, for over four decades, he spent years mapping and researching prehistoric irrigation networks in the Pinaleño Mountains—which he termed "hanging canals"—and co-authored scientific papers on the subject.

 On June 7, 2023, at the age of 83, Lancaster died, having lived for 44 years in Thatcher, Arizona.